Period Poverty

 The average person spends £120 a year on period products (4,800 over 40 years) and that's just for the basics, not including pain relief or clothing.

-We’re proud to partner with Bloody Good Period, a charity fighting to end period poverty and dismantle the stigma around menstruation.
-Together, we’re donating one million period products to support the fight against period poverty.
+We’re proud to have partnered with menstrual equity charities Bloody Good Period and Freedom4Girls, donating one million period products to support the fight against period poverty.

 You can also play a part.
-To find out more and to donate to Bloody Good Period, click the link below.
+To find out more and to donate to Freedom4Girls, click the link below.

 Corporate Responsibility